-At 31 December 2020, the Company has no Contingent liabilities.
+As of December 31, 2023, the Company has no Contingent liabilities.

-/ Provisions other than technical provisions
+D.3.2 Provisions other than technical provisions

 The same approach prevails under both Local GAAP and Solvency II frameworks.
 Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of past events, when it is probable that an outflow of resources will be required to settle the obligation, and when the provision can be reliably estimated.
 Provisions are not recognized for future operating losses.
 Provisions are measured at management's best estimate, at the balance sheet date.